creativecreatorormaybenot/clock/README.md

   + Potentially rotate whole components because it better shows what is an individual part :)

+* Use these colors for a color palette: https://www.dwitter.net/d/5455

 * Add animations to every weather conditions.

   + Only animate the current weather condition.